 They have negligible latency because they have a wired connection.

 The Marshall Major II are an above-average-sounding, mid-range on-ear.
 They're a bit plasticky and don't have the sturdiest build quality but they deliver a decently well balanced audio reproduction, they're compact, lightweight and don't leak much.
 However, they may feel a bit tight on your head out-of-the-box, and they don't block a lot of noise, so they won't be the best headphones for commuting.
 They're also slightly lacking in features especially when compared to some of the competing models below.
-See our recommendations for the best noise canceling headphones and the best on-ear headphones.
+See our recommendations for the best noise canceling headphones, the best noise cancelling headphones under $200 and the best on-ear headphones.

-If you wan't the convenince of a wireless an wired design then go for the Marshall MID ANC however if you only need a wired headset at a budget price than go for the Marshall Major II instead.
-The MID ANC are wireless and also noise cancelling which makes them a more versatile every day option than the Major II.
-They also have a better balanced sound quality and come with a cable so you can use them passively if the battery dies.
-On the other hand the Major II are completely passive so you do not have to worry about a battery in the first place.
-They also have a slightly more compact design but do not look or feel as premium as the MID ANC.
+If you want the convenience of a wireless and wired design, then go for the Marshall MID ANC.
+However, if you only need a wired headset at a budget price, then go for the Marshall Major II instead.
+The MID ANC are wireless and also noise canceling, which makes them a more versatile everyday option than the Major II.
+They also have better-balanced sound quality and come with a cable so you can use them passively if the battery dies.
+On the other hand, the Major II are completely passive, so you do not have to worry about a battery in the first place.
+They also have a slightly more compact design, but do not look or feel as premium as the MID ANC.

 If you just need a budget wired headset then the Marshall Major II could be a viable option but in most cases, the wireless noise-canceling Bose QuietComfort 35II are a much better and more versatile headset.
 The Bose block a lot of noise with their noise canceling feature which makes them more suitable for commute and travel.
 They're also a lot more comfortable and a have an over-ear fit that most will prefer over the on-ear design of the Marshall Major II.
 The Major II, on the other hand, are completely passive so you do not have to worry about battery life.
 They're also a bit more compact to carry around than the Bose but do not come with a case,